-iv.
-If Member(s) recommended were initially appointed with a waiver of Basic Qualifications, pursuant to Section 4.2(D), the chair needs to reaffirm his/her recommendation for continuation of the waiver.

-2. Credentials Committee Procedure.

-- a.
-The Credentials Committee shall review all information available regarding the competence and activity of the Medical Staff Members due for reappointment and shall make recommendations to the Executive Committee concerning the reappointment, non-reappointment, and/or Medical Staff category of each Medical Staff Member based upon a consideration of the factors set forth in Section 6.3(B).
-The results of quality assessment and improvement activities and the monitoring performed during a term of provisional appointment, if applicable, shall be considered in the appraisal of the Applicant's professional performance, judgment, and technical and/or clinical skills. - b.
-As part of the process of making its recommendation, the Credentials Committee may require that an individual seeking reappointment procure a physical and/or mental examination by one or more physician(s) satisfactory to the Credentials Committee.
-The results of such examination shall be available for the Credentials Committee's consideration.
-Failure of an individual seeking reappointment to procure such an examination within a reasonable time after being requested to do so by the Credentials Committee shall constitute a voluntary relinquishment of Medical Staff membership and all Clinical Privileges until such time as the Credentials Committee has received and evaluated the examination results. - c.
-The Credentials Committee has the right to require the Member to meet with the Credentials Committee to discuss any aspect of the individual's reappointment application, qualifications, or Clinical Privileges requested. - d.
-The Credentials Committee shall forward written findings and recommendations to the Executive Committee in time for the Executive Committee to consider the reappointments at one of its regularly scheduled meetings before expiration of the Applicant's appointment period.
-Where non-reappointment, non-promotion, or a change in Clinical Privileges is recommended, the reason for such shall be stated.

-3. Executive Committee Procedure.

-a.
-The Executive Committee shall prepare and forward a written report to the Board of Directors through the Administrator with recommendations concerning the reappointment/non-reappointment, staff category, and/or Clinical Privileges of each Medical Staff Member due for reappointment.
-If there is dissent from any recommendation, such should be noted and the reasons given.

 - b.
-When non-reappointment, non-promotion, a change in Medical Staff status, or a reduction of clinical privileges is recommended, the reasons for such recommendation shall be stated and documented, and the report shall not be transmitted to the Board of Directors until the affected Member has exercised or waived his or her right to a hearing as provided in these Bylaws. - c.
-If the Executive Committee has determined to make a recommendation contrary to the Credentials Committee's recommendations, the Executive Committee shall either: - Remand the matter to the Credentials Committee for its further investigation and preparation of responses to specific questions raised by the Executive Committee prior to its final recommendation; or - ii.
-Set forth in its report clear reasons, along with supporting information, for its disagreement with the Credentials Committee's recommendations, and forward its report, together with the Credentials Committee's recommendations, to the Board of Directors through the Administrator subject to 3(b), above.

-4. Board of Directors Procedure.

-- a.
-The Board of Directors shall, at its next regular meeting after receipt of the recommendations of the Executive Committee relative to the reappointment of each staff member, either: - i.
-Accept or reject the recommendation concerning a Medical Staff Member, or - Refer the recommendation back to the Executive Committee indicating reasons for referral and setting a time limit for a subsequent recommendation to be received by the Board of Directors. - b.
-The Administrator shall transmit the final decision of the Board of Directors to the Applicant, including notice of Medical Staff category, Clinical Privileges granted, and any special conditions associated with appointment.
-If an application is rejected, the President of the Hospital shall inform the Applicant of his or her hearing rights pursuant to the Fair Hearing and Appeal Procedures in these Bylaws.
+As part of the process of making its recommendation, the Executive Committee may require that an individual seeking reappointment procure a physical and/or mental examination by one or more physician(s) satisfactory to the Executive Committee.
+The results of such examination shall be available for the Executive Committee's consideration.
+Failure of an individual seeking reappointment to procure such an examination within a reasonable time after being requested to do so by the Executive Committee shall constitute a voluntary relinquishment of Medical Staff membership and all Clinical Privileges until such time as the Executive Committee has received and evaluated the examination results. - c.
+The Executive Committee has the right to require the Member to meet with the Executive Committee to discuss any aspect of the individual's reappointment application, qualifications, or Clinical Privileges requested. - d.
+The Executive Committee shall prepare and forward a written report to the Board of Directors through the Administrator with recommendations concerning the reappointment/non-reappointment, Medical Staff category, and/or Clinical Privileges of each Medical Staff Member due for reappointment.
+If there is dissent from any recommendation, such should be noted and the reasons given. - e.
+When non-reappointment, non-promotion, a change in Medical Staff status, or a reduction of Clinical Privileges is recommended, the reasons for such recommendation shall be stated and documented, and the report shall not be transmitted to the Board until the affected Member has exercised or waived his or her right to a hearing as provided in this Article X and Article XI regarding Fair Hearings and Appeals. - 3.
+Board Procedure. - a.
+The Board of Directors shall, at its next regular meeting after receipt of the recommendations of the Executive Committee relative to the reappointment of each Medical Staff Member, either: - i.
+Accept or reject the recommendation concerning a Medical Staff Member or - ii.
+Refer the recommendation back to the Executive Committee indicating reasons for referral and setting a time limit for a subsequent recommendation to be received by the Board. - b.
+The Administrator shall transmit the final decision of the Board of Directors to the Applicant, including notice of Medical Staff category, Clinical Privileges granted, and any special conditions associated with initial appointment.
+If an application is rejected, the Administrator shall inform the Applicant of his or her hearing rights pursuant to Article XI.

-6.4 Limits on Reapplication.
+10.5 Limits on Reapplication.